 The short answer to the question posed above is “yes” if today is November 19, 2021.
 Well, almost, as it’s a partial lunar eclipse.
 It is the last lunar eclipse in 2021 – so you’ll want to get out and shoot it.
 The next total lunar eclipse will be on May 16, 2022.

 Capturing a beautiful photo of a Lunar Eclipse is a crowning moment for many astro and nightscape photographers.
 But to get that shot, you need to know when the next eclipse happens.
 Eclipses don’t just happen randomly – they are predictable down to the second.
-Knowing that will help you plan before the next eclipse and greatly increase your success at achieving such a photograph.
+Knowing that will help you plan before the next eclipse and significantly increase your success at achieving such a photograph.

 Types of Eclipses

-There are two types of eclipses as seen from the surface of the Earth – Lunar and Solar.
+There are two types of eclipses as seen from the surface of the Earth – Lunar, and Solar.

 - A Lunar Eclipse happens when the Moon enters the shadow of the Earth.
 This only happens on the day of a Full Moon.

 - A Solar Eclipse happens with the Moon passes between the Sun and the Earth, casting its shadow on Earth’s surface.
 Solar eclipses require eye protection to view.

 Since solar eclipses are only visible from a small part of the Earth’s surface and require special techniques to view and photograph them, we’ll discuss them later.
 So let’s focus on Lunar eclipses!

 Lunar eclipses can take three forms, depending on how far the Moon goes into the Earth’s shadow.
 There are three kinds: